-Based on the i Based on the information outlined in this Equality Analysis enter X in column 3 (Conclusion) alongside the relevant statement to show your conclusion.
-Decision Definition Conclusion - Mark 'X' below No major change Our analysis demonstrates that the policy is robust.
+Based on the information outlined in this Equality Analysis enter X in column 3 (Conclusion) alongside the relevant statement to show your conclusion.
+Decision Defini tion Conclusion - Mark 'X' below No major change Our analysis demonstrates that the policy is robust.
 The evidence shows no potential for discrimination and we have taken all opportunities to advance equality and foster good relations, subject to continuing monitoring and review.
-If you reach this conclusion, state your reasons and briefly outline the evidence used to support your decision. Х Adjust the proposed change We will take steps to lessen the impact of the proposed change should it adversely impact the Council's ability to meet any of the Public Sector Duties set out under section 4 above, remove barriers or better promote equality.
+If you reach this conclusion, state your reasons and briefly outline the evidence used to support your decision.
+X Adjust the proposed change We will take steps to lessen the impact of the proposed change should it adversely impact the Council's ability to meet any of the Public Sector Duties set out under section 4 above, remove barriers or better promote equality.
 We are going to take action to ensure these opportunities are realised.
 If you reach this conclusion, you must outline the actions you will take in Action Plan in section 5 of the Equality Analysis form Continue the proposed change We will adopt or continue with the change, despite potential for adverse impact or opportunities to lessen the impact of discrimination, harassment or victimisation and better advance equality and foster good relations between groups through the change.
 However, we are not planning to implement them as we are satisfied that our project will not lead to unlawful discrimination and there are justifiable reasons to continue as planned.
 If you reach this conclusion, you should clearly set out the justifications for doing this and it must be in line with the duty to have due regard and how you reached this decision.
-Stop or amend the proposed change Will this decision be considered at a scheduled meeting? e.g. Contracts and Commissioning Board (CCB) / Cabinet Meeting title: Date:
+Stop or amend the proposed change ond the Our proposed change must be stopped or amended.
+Will this decision Will this decision be considered at a scheduled meeting? e.g. Contracts and Meeting title: Commissioning Commissioning Board (CCB) / Cabinet Date: